occam-ra/occam/INSTALL.md

 $ cd occam
 $ make install
 ```
-**Note**: Make sure your you have permissions for the install directory before cloning and running make.
+**Note**: Make sure you have read and write permissions for the directory where you wish to install OCCAM before cloning and running make.
 See below under "Setting Permissions" if you need more details on permissions.
 **Note**: Contributors will likely want to clone their own forks.

 OCCAM should now be installed in the `install` folder.